MaartenBrijker/winc-superpy/README.md

 The Report command has it's own sub-parser running the following three commands: inventory, revenue or profit.

-(a) inventory, has 2 optional flags, either --now or --yesterday.
+(a) inventory, has 3 optional flags, either --now or --yesterday and --export.

 (b) revenue, has 3 optional flags, either --today or --yesterday, and one optional argument: a date STR.